stuartcarnie/vim-openssl/README.markdown

 # openssl.vim
 Pathogen-compatible version of [openssl.vim][1]

-openssl is created by Noah Spurrier
+openssl.vim is created by Noah Spurrier

 ## description